NSSL-SJTU/HermesSim/README.md

 - Related folders: lifting, dbs, bin, binaries

-> If you are only interested in running experiments on the two datasets used in the paper, you can skip this step since all the results you need are in the `dbs' folder.
+> If you are only interested in running experiments on the two datasets used in the paper, you can skip this step since we have provide all the intermediate results you need in the `dbs' folder.

 First, constuct CFG summary files:
 ```sh